 As you near the end of your undergrad, a lack of motivation is very common.
 You might be feeling burnt out from all the coursework or unsure about what you’ll do after graduation.
 However, it’s important to try to stay motivated during this time.
 After all, you only have a few months left until you earn your degree!
 If you’re feeling overwhelmed, it’s ok to step away from your work for a little while.
 Clearing your mind will help you come back to your work refreshed and ready to focus.
 Try to remember why you’re doing this.
 What are your goals?
 What do you hope to accomplish by earning your degree?
 If you keep these things in mind, you’ll be on track to finish strong and earn the degree you’ve worked so hard for!

 6. REMAIN OPTIMISTIC

-Maintaining a positive attitude is key to finishing college successfully.
+Maintaining a positive attitude is key to finishing your higher education successfully.
 Take the time to appreciate what you’ve accomplished.
 Give yourself credit for all the hard work you’ve put in.
 Recognize how capable you are and how bright of a future you’ve set yourself up for by earning a quality college degree.
 Being optimistic isn’t always easy, but it’s essential for success.
 As you finish college and embark on the next phase of your life, believe in yourself and stay positive.